Multi-Structural Games and Number of Quantifiers: Introduction

+There is an interesting and non-obvious difference between \edashf games and MS games.
 Let us say that a player makes a move ``on top of'' a previous move if the player selects an element $c$ of a structure, and the same element $c$ had been selected by either player in an earlier round.
 It is easy to see that in an \edashf game, it never helps Spoiler to make a move on top of a previous move (it only wastes a round).
-On the other hand, in multi-structural games the issue of playing on top of a previous move is a frequent consideration for us.
+On the other hand, in MS games the issue of playing on top of a previous move is a frequent consideration for us.
 In fact, a detailed analysis shows that playing a move on top of a previous move may be a necessary part of a winning Spoiler strategy (see Observation \ref{obs:play-on-top}).

-We now give an example (Figure \ref{fig:3_vs_2_singleton-intro}) that shows differences between the \edashf game and the multi-structural game, and what they say about quantifier rank vs. number of quantifiers.
+We now give an example (Figure \ref{fig:3_vs_2_singleton-intro}) that shows differences between the \edashf game and the MS game, and what they say about quantifier rank vs. number of quantifiers.
 Consider the following two structures $B$ (for ``Big'') and $L$ (for ``Little''), over $\tau = \{<\}$, where $<$ is the binary ``less than'' relation.
 The vertex labels are not part of the structures.
 Elements that appear to the left, within the same structure, are considered to be less than elements to the right. $B$ is a linear order on $3$ elements and $L$ is a linear order on two elements.
 In the text of this paper we write $B(i)$ (or $L(i)$) to denote the $i$th element in the linear order $B$ (respectively, $L$), while in the figures, for economy of space, we label the $i$th vertex instead by $Bi$ (respectively, $Li$).

 Further, rather than use the notation ${<}(x,y)$ we shall use the customary $x < y$ notation.

 Suppose first that the number $r$ of rounds is $2$.
 We show that Spoiler wins the \edashf game.
 On Spoiler's first move, Spoiler selects vertex $B(2)$ in $B$.
 Duplicator must select either $L(1)$ or $L(2)$ in $L$.
 If Duplicator chooses $L(1)$, then Spoiler selects $B(1)$ in $B$.
 After Duplicator selects $L(2)$ in $L$ Spoiler wins since the mapping given by $B(2) \mapsto L(1)$ and $B(1) \mapsto L(2)$ fails to be a partial isomorphism because the ``less than'' relationship is flipped.
 If Duplicator had instead selected $L(2)$ in the first round, then Spoiler would have won, by a similar argument, by selecting $B(3)$ in $B$ in the second round.